How to apply - Retirement Housing

 Affordability, benefits and entitlements

 Where the waiting list for an estate is open, you will have the option to apply to join the list.
-Please note that you can apply to join the waiting list for a maximum of FIVE estates.
+Please note that you can apply to join the waiting list for a maximum of THREE estates.